 Click Add Identity Provider or Save to continue.
 The org is now configured to accept PIV cards as an alternate form of authentication.

-Sign in with a PIV card as an end user
+Sign in with a Smart Card/PIV Card as an end user

-- Ensure that your PIV Card reader is plugged in and your PIV card is inserted.
+- Ensure that your Smart Card/PIV Card reader is plugged in and your Smart Card/PIV Card is inserted.

 - In a fresh browser session, navigate to the Okta login page for your Okta org and click PIV Card on the login page.

 - The browser will present a certificate picker.
 Choose the certificate with the Smart Card Logon value under the Enhanced Key Usage attribute.
 You might have to view more certificate details to find the right certificate.